miraisolutions/MiraiLabs/from-prototype-to-production/step-by-step.md

 ### New feature

-New branch for a new feature `feature/1-add-coverage-label`, created on GitHub from `develop`.
+From `develop`, create on GitHub a novel branch for the new feature `feature/1-add-coverage-label`.
 Implement the feature in the local checkout of `feature/1-add-coverage-label`.

 - Extend `analysis.R` and `plot.R`, run tests and examples to see the outcome.
 - Add a bullet about the new feature in the development section of `NEWS.md`.